Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Ben Arous expansion theorem

+In particular, Theorems 3.1-3.4 in \cite{BenArous} imply that the heat kernel satisfies Definition~\ref{D:Ben Arous} with $M=\R^d$ and $\K$ any compact set in $\R^d\times \R^d\setminus \C$.
 It has been widely accepted that Ben Arous expansions should hold uniformly on compact sets where no abnormal minimizers exist between two distinct points.
 Thanks to localization, we are able to prove this fact using Molchanov's method, and we then apply this result to give uniform universal bounds of the heat kernel on compact sets without abnormal minimizers.

 Techniques in this section rely heavily on properties of midpoint sets, the set of points equidistant from two points.
 Hence we preface our work on Ben Arous expansions with some preliminary remarks and definitions that will appear in proofs throughout the section.